Skip to content

 Terminal window

-tl hub push # send local data up to the Hub
+tl hub push # send local changes up to the Hub

 tl hub status # check the connection